littlstar/axis360/README.md

 Axis
 ======

-Axis is a panoramic rendering engine.
+Axis is a panoramic rendering engine built for the Littlstar Player.
 It supports the rendering of equirectangular, cylindrical, and panoramic textures.
 It can playback spherical videos and render panoramic images.
 It also supports stacked video produced from the VSN Mobile V.360 video camera.
 Axis has support for